nblkmal/portfolio/content/articles/interview-and-networking.md

 Networking helps you understand company culture and expectations, so when the interview comes, you’re more prepared and aligned.

-> “When I was starting out, one of my interviews happened because I regularly shared my coding experiments on LinkedIn.
-A senior dev saw my posts and referred me.
-My first impression was already made before I entered the interview.”
+> My first job came from a casual chat with friends during a short getaway.
+I slipped my name to be one of the candidates for interviews.

+> I gained most of my experiences from my network, as in side projects, freelance gigs, and collaborations.

 ### 🎙️ __2.
 The Interview is an Extension of Networking__